Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Applications

 We use the same bijection between $m$-colorings $c_\y$ of $h$ and directions $\y^c\in[m]^d$ as above.
 It is left show that for every direction $\y\in[m]^d$ the number of vertices of the maximal face $(\Pol(h))_\y$ in direction $\y$ equals the number of acyclic headings of $h$ compatible to the coloring $c_\y$ defined by the direction $\y$.
 We compute the $\y$-maximum faces as in \cref{eq:MSy,eq:convY}:

 From \cref{eq:phmax} we can see that a vertex of $\Pol(h)_\y$ corresponds to choosing for every hyperedge $e\in E$ one of the nodes $i\in e$ with maximal entry $\y(i)$, i.e., maximal color $c_\y(i)$.
 This is, by definition, the same as constructing a compatible heading for the coloring $c_\y$.
 We know by \cref{prop:hgPconv} that vertices correspond to acyclic headings.
 Hence, vertices of $\Pol(h)_\y$ correspond to acyclic headings compatible to the coloring $c_\y$.
 Vice versa, for a coloring $c$ the compatible acyclic headings are those with heads of hyperedges having a maximal coloring.
-That is, these acyclic headings correspond to those vertices, that are vertices of the maximum face $\Pol(h)_{\y^c}$ in direction~$\y^c$. \end{proof} We would like to emphasize that this \cref{Assec:hg} relies, assuming \cref{cor:genP2}, only on elementary discrete geometric and combinatorial observations about hypergraphs and there polytopes.
-This part is independent from the approach choosen to prove \cref{cor:genP2}, Ehrhart-theoretic or Hopf-algebraic, and does not need involved technical computations as in \cite{Aval2020}.
+That is, these acyclic headings correspond to those vertices, that are vertices of the maximum face $\Pol(h)_{\y^c}$ in direction~$\y^c$. \end{proof}